exyi/diplomka/diplomka/text/2-oview-6-software.md

 ## Software for Base Pair Annotation {#sec:software}

-A number of software packages exist for determining which nucleotides are pairing within a given PDB or mmCIF structure.
+Several software packages exist for determining which nucleotides are pairing within a given PDB or mmCIF structure.
 However, due to the absence of universally agreed-upon definitions for all basepair types, different programs usually give slightly different results.
 <!-- The differences are mostly constrained to non-typical basepairs and near  -->